Mastering Gomukhasana With Step-by-Step Guidance and Benefits

 • Release and Repeat: Gently release your hands and legs, and then switch sides to balance the stretch.

-To practice this yoga pose steps correctly, you can join the 200 Hour Yoga Teacher Training Course in Rishikesh at our renowned Yoga school in Rishikesh.
+To practise this yoga pose correctly, you can join the 200 Hour Yoga Teacher Training Course in Rishikesh at our renowned yoga school in Rishikesh.

 Cow Face Pose Benefits